Mirror-Labs/Mirror-Labs.github.io/content/posts/mirrordb-from-an-individual-to-a-network.md

 date = 2022-11-05
 [extra]
-author = "Frank Hampus Weslien"
+author = "Frank Hampus Weslien" twitterAuthorID = "@HampusFrank" description = "What I learned as a solo founder."
 +++

 My first attempt at creating a startup was last year, in 2021.